 About Me

-I began my bagpipe journey at 8 years old in country Victoria, joining the St Arnaud Pipe Band.
+I began my bagpipe journey at 8 years old in a small town in country Victoria.
 Over the next decade, the band grew from a small group of four to five players performing at local ANZAC Day commemorations and agricultural shows into a highly successful competitive band, traveling extensively across Australia.

 In 2008, I joined the internationally acclaimed Melbourne-based rock band The Go Set, marking the beginning of a 16+ year career blending traditional bagpipes with contemporary rock and alternative music.
 During this time, I performed thousands of shows worldwide and recorded seven studio albums and EPs, two live albums, a live DVD, and a feature-length documentary on the band.